-When they were done unpacking, David proposed going to the beach.
-Now that it was so close, it would be a sin not to go.
+When they were finally done unpacking, David proposed going to the beach.
+Now that it was so close it would be a sin not to go.
 Kate has put her new golden costume on and went to transform her hair into a beach-friendly hairstyle.

-The moment Kate stepped out of the bathroom, she heard the door close.
-It was David going to the beach alone, because he got bored waiting.
+The moment Kate stepped out of the bathroom she heard the bedroom door close.
+It was David going to the beach alone because he got bored waiting.

 He went directly for the salty water…

-As Kate watched her body in the big mirror, she noticed that her pregnancy wasn’t visible yet…
+As Kate looked at her body in the big mirror, she noticed that her pregnancy wasn’t visible yet…

 But as she touched her belly, she thought that if she wasn’t pretty in David’s eyes, he wouldn’t want to start the family with her…